-Mary McCafferty was elected for Ward 3 and has a 30 year professional background in education.
-She is a Justice of the Peace and serves on the bench at the Inverness Justice of the Peace Court.
-She was Chairperson on Dulnain Bridge Community Council for a number of years, working closely with a large number of local agencies, she is a Trustee and secretary of the Dulnain Bridge Village Hall and administrator for Dulnain Bridge Community Company.
-She was involved with the running of the Dulnain Bridge Sunshine Club for 25 years, is a member of Grantown Twinning Association and is Treasurer of Grantown Primary School Parent Teacher Association.
+Mary McCafferty was elected for Ward 3 and has a thirty year professional background in education.
+She is a Justice of the Peace and currently serves on the Bench at Badenoch & Strathspey District Court.
+She is a member of the Community Council and works closely with a number of local agencies, is a Trustee and secretary of the Dulnain Bridge Village Hall and administrator for Dulnain Bridge Community Company.
+She has also been involved with the Sunshine Club for twenty five years and is a member of Grantown Twinning Association.
 She sits on the CNPA's Finance Committee.